elstamey/elstamey.github.io/hey_boss.md

 - separate the logic of what an event means based on context and purpose
 - only display results that a user is allowed to see
 - flexible to change, our interpretation of events can change, and we can rebuild projections without losing the full history

+--

+## Signatures

+- history of changes
+- past scores/score history

+--

+## Rescans and history from rescans

+- what can we see?

+--

+## Efficiency

+- With events written, can process them for multiple contexts
+- Speed up scans by delaying the writes to the report
+- Speed up reports by building from events/optimized for read

+--